How Sitting All Day Hurts Your Body

 You might have read some frightening articles about the impact sitting all day has on your body.
-Headlines seemed to be screaming things like ‘sitting all day is as bad for your health can be as bad as smoking’.
+Headlines seemed to be screaming things like ‘sitting all day can be as bad for your health as smoking’.
 It can be frightening to think about, but many of these scary articles do have a point: being active is incredibly important for your long-term health!

 Leading a lifestyle with minimal exercise has been linked to so many health problems and, unfortunately, these problems can apply to people who spend a large portion of their day sitting.

 Don't panic though!
 Today I’m going to help you understand why sitting can be a big problem for your health and suggest ways you can overcome these issues!